Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 -   [CSS3](https://en.wikipedia.org/wiki/CSS)
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

-### [](https://github.com/SamarZiadat/charlotte-the-decorator#frameworks-libraries--programs-used)Frameworks, Libraries & Programs Used
+### Frameworks, Libraries & Programs Used

-1. [Hover.css](https://ianlunn.github.io/Hover/): used on the navigation links in the header and Social Media link in the footer to add the underline while being hovered over.

-2. [Git](https://git-scm.com/): used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+1. [Git](https://git-scm.com/): used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

-3. [GitHub](https://github.com/):  used to store the projects code after being pushed from Git.
+2. [GitHub](https://github.com/):  used to store the projects code after being pushed from Git.
+3. [The Sustainable Web Manifesto](https://www.sustainablewebmanifesto.com/): principles were applied to all development stages.
+4. [Sustainable Web Design](https://sustainablewebdesign.org/): strategies were applied to design process.
+4. [Hover.css](https://ianlunn.github.io/Hover/): used on the navigation links in the header and Social Media link in the footer to add the underline while being hovered over.
-4. [Balsamiq](https://balsamiq.com/):used to create the wireframes during the design process.
+5. [Balsamiq](https://balsamiq.com/): used to create the wireframes during the design process.
- 5. [Tech Sini](https://techsini.com/multi-mockup/):  used to generate the mockup of the final website on several apple devices.
+6. [Tech Sini](https://techsini.com/multi-mockup/):  used to generate the mockup of the final website on several apple devices.

 ## Testing